 Service agent.
-Any person or entity, other than an employee of the employer, who provides services specified under this part to employers and/or employees in connection with DOT drug and alcohol testing requirements.
+Any person or entity, other than an employee of the employer, who provides services to employers and/or employees in connection with DOT drug and alcohol testing requirements.
 This includes, but is not limited to, collectors, BATs and STTs, laboratories, MROs, substance abuse professionals, and C/TPAs.
 To act as service agents, persons and organizations must meet DOT qualifications, if applicable.
 Service agents are not employers for purposes of this part.

 Shipping container.
 A container that is used for transporting and protecting urine specimen bottles and associated documents from the collection site to the laboratory.

 Specimen bottle.
 The bottle that, after being sealed and labeled according to the procedures in this part, is used to hold the urine specimen during transportation to the laboratory.
 In the context of oral fluid testing, it may be referred to as a "vial", "tube", or "bottle".

 Split specimen.
 In drug testing, a part of the urine specimen that is sent to a first laboratory and retained unopened, and which is transported to a second laboratory in the event that the employee requests that it be tested following a verified positive test of the primary specimen or a verified adulterated or substituted test result.

 Split specimen collection.
 A collection in which the single specimen collected is divided into two separate specimen bottles, the primary specimen (Bottle A) and the split specimen (Bottle B).